What is Leber Congenital Amaurosis?

 How is LCA treated?

 In December 2017, the first gene therapy treatment for a genetic retinal degeneration was approved for RPE65-associated LCA.
 Patients who have biallelic mutations in the RPE65 gene may benefit from this treatment.
 More information is available on the Genetic Eye Disease Task Force page on the AAPOS website, and at Luxturna.
 Routine examinations by an ophthalmologist are recommended for all LCA patients to diagnose/treat other eye problems and prescribe glasses if necessary.
 Low vision aids to maximize visual function can be very useful for patients with LCA and a formal low vision evaluation is recommended soon after diagnosis to allow appropriate services to be accessed.
 Educational programs and support agencies for the visually impaired (and their families) are important.
-Some genetic subtypes of LCA have associated kidney dysfunction and/or developmental delays making coordination of care with other specialists imperative.
+Some genetic subtypes of LCA have associated kidney dysfunction and/or developmental delays making referral to appropriate specialists very important.

 What is vision like for people with LCA?